andrewkozinski/CSC490Project/README.md

 The deployed backend (which points to the main branch) can be accessed at: https://csc490project.onrender.com/

 Since we are using the **free tier** of Render, the server typically takes on average 30 seconds (at most a minute) to wake up if it has been inactive for a while.
-Usually the server will spin down after 15 minutes of inactivity.
+Usually, the server will spin down after 15 minutes of inactivity.

 **Beta version** of the backend is also deployed at: https://beta-csc490project.onrender.com/

-This beta version will point to the beta version of the backend and will be used for testing prior to merging into main.
+This beta version refers to an in-development branch of the backend and is used for testing purposes before being merged into the main branch.
 Just like the main version, it will automatically deploy when changes are pushed to the current sprint's backend branch.
 If you wish to change the branch that the beta version deploys from, contact Andrew.
 Currently, the beta deployment is using the 'sprint5-backend' branch.

 # Frontend